Pandawan/GarlicRecipes/src/content/wallet-win.md

 ## Step 1.
 Using the Command Prompt
 Open a **Command Prompt**.
 You will now need to navigate to your installation folder; you can do so like this:
-If you have installed on a different drive, you need to type the letter of your drive followed by a collon.
+If you have installed on a different drive, you need to type the letter of your drive followed by a colon.
 For example, drive F would be `F:`.
 Then press enter.
 Type `cd C:\Garlic\` (or whatever your installation folder is) and press Enter .

 ## Step 2.
 Getting a New Address